 1.3 Types of Matters Subject to Mediation.
-Unless otherwise ordered by the presiding judge, any adversary proceeding, contested matter or other dispute may be referred by the court to mediation.
+Unless otherwise ordered by the presiding judge, any adversary proceeding, contested matter or other dispute may be referred by the Court to mediation.

 1.4 Mediation Procedures.
-Upon assignment of a matter to mediation, this General Order shall become binding on all parties subject to such mediation.
+Upon assignment of a matter to mediation, these

+Procedures shall become binding on all parties subject to such mediation.